vital-ultrasound/ai-echocardiography-for-low-resource-countries/datasets/labelling-annotation/README.md

 # Labelling and annotating ultrasound echochardiograhy datasets.
-The following are instructions for user to label and annotate ultrasound echocardiography datasets.
+The following are instructions for user to label and annotate timestamps of Four Chamber View (4CV) and Ejection Fraction (EF) of ultrasound echocardiography datasets.

 ## 1. Download datasets
-1.1 Download datasets from the filezilla server.
+**1.1** Download datasets from the filezilla server which are located at `/01NVb/01NVb/Group 1-ECHO + LUS`.
 It is suggested that you create a path for datasets as showing below:
 ```
 cd